The Occuity

 PM1 Pachymeter

 NB.
-The Occuity PM1 is due to launch in 2023 after CE marking is achieved.
+The PM1 has now completed clinical trials and the CE certification process started in April 2023.
 Details on this page are subject to change /and are for guidance only.

 The first of Occuity’s revolutionary handheld optical ophthalmic devices, the PM1 pachymeter allows both clinicians and technicians to take a corneal centre thickness measurement quickly and easily.